top of page

 Awarded by Ranger Recruitment Staff to a member of the 5th Ranger Battalion who have successfully recruited a number of Ranger Candidates that graduate Ranger Candidate Training School.

-Awarded to soldiers who demonstrate consistent proficiency and skill with a special weapon.
+Awarded to soldiers who demonstrate consistent proficiency and skill with a special weapon or vehcile.

 The Rifle qualification bar is the first bar to be awarded to soldiers upon graduating Ranger Candidate Training School.
-Other qualification bars can be earned after steady use and success with the following weapons:
+Other qualification badges and bars can be earned after steady use and success with the following weapons or vehicles:

 Automatic Rifle, Carbine, Flamethrower, Grenade, Machine Gun,